 Google uses automated software called crawlers to explore the web, follow links, and store data about your pages in its massive index.
 You can learn more about this process in the official guide on how Google Search works directly from their developers.

-Is SEO better than paid search?
+Is SEO better than Paid search?

 Neither is universally better; they serve different goals.
 Organic search delivers a higher long-term return on investment (ROI) and builds brand equity, while paid search provides instant traffic and precise targeting.